Kandanos massacre: Local resistance

-The repercussions of the resistance
+Repercussions

 During the Battle of Crete, the invading German forces had suffered heavy losses.
-Furthermore, the unprecedented resistance from the local population exasperated their Prussian sense of military order according to which no one but professional warriors should be allowed to fight.
+The rapid development of guerilla resistance was unprecedented in Nazi-occupied Europe.
+Particularly shocking to the invaders were woman, child, or elderly combatants.

+According to Antony Beevor, "In the speed, uncertainty and fear of battle, neither side showed much regard for the Geneva Convention."
+The corpses of a group of Germans sent to capture Kastelli Kissamou were desecrated by local civilians, and Göring and Goebbels began to spread the rumor that they had been tortured while still alive.
+Soon, the German conventional wisdom held Cretan violations of the law of war as responsible for the high parachutist casualty rate.

-Such stories proved to be false later on, as more careful investigations could identify only a few cases of mutilation all over Crete, most of which had been inflicted after death.
-Nevertheless, as a result of the above allegations and seeking to set an example, right after the surrender of Crete on 31 May, temporary commander General Kurt Student issued an order for launching a wave of brutal reprisals against the local population.
-The reprisals were to be carried out rapidly by the same units who had been confronted by the locals, omitting formalities.
+German military doctrine held a particularly dim view of nonprofessional combatants.
+Immediately after the surrender of Crete on 31 May, temporary commander General Kurt Student sought to set an example.
+He ordered a wave of brutal reprisals against the local population, which "must, however, be taken rapidly and omitting all formalities."
+These were carried out by the same units who had confronted the locals in battle a few days before.

 The razing

-Horst Trebes (right) with W. Gericke in July 1941.
+Horst Trebes (right) with Walter Gericke in July 1941.

 On 3 June 1941, a day after executing several civilians in Kondomari, German troops from the III Battalion of the 1st Air Landing Assault Regiment (most probably led by Oberleutnant Horst Trebes) reached Kandanos, following Student's order for reprisals.
 The Germans killed about 180 residents and slaughtered all livestock; all houses were torched and razed.

 Nearby villages such as Floria and Kakopetro met a similar fate.
 After its destruction, Kandanos was declared a 'dead zone' and its remaining population was forbidden to return to the village and rebuild it.
 Finally, inscriptions in German and Greek were erected on each entry of the village.
 One read: Here stood Kandanos, destroyed in retribution for the murder of 25 German soldiers, never to be rebuilt again.